How to make Crème Brûlée: Low Carb & Keto

 Can you make crème brûlée with almond milk?

-How to make crème brûlée in the instant pot
+How can I make crème brûlée in the instant pot?

 Again, I haven’t tried making these creme brulees in the Instant Pot.
 I know how to make it, and I will update this post when I do.
 But here is the gist of it:

-Then once the ramekins are filled with the custard mixture, tightly cover them with aluminum foil.
-Place them on the trivet (you may have to stack 2 on top of 4 ramekins), then close the lid, and pressure cook them on a low setting for about 12-14 minutes, followed by a 10-15 minute natural release.
+• Once the ramekins are filled with the custard mixture, tightly cover them with aluminum foil.
+Place them on the trivet (you may have to stack 2 on top of 4 ramekins), then close the lid and pressure cook them on a low setting for about 12-14 minutes, followed by a 10-15-minute natural release.

 Can you make crème brûlée in the air fryer?